-a.
-As directed by the 2017 memo signed by the board considered the following factors:

-(1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
+- a.
+As directed by the 2017 memo signed by A.M.
+Kurta, the board considered the following factors: - (1) Did the applicant have a condition or experience that may excuse or mitigate the discharge?
 Yes.
-The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, the applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially mitigating diagnoses/experiences: Adjustment Disorder, PTSD.

-(2) Did the condition exist or experience occur during military service?
+The Board's Medical Advisor, a voting member, reviewed the applicant's DOD and VA health records, applicant's statement, and/or civilian provider documentation and found that the applicant has the following potentially-mitigating diagnoses/experiences: PTSD, TBI, Bipolar Disorder, Acute Stress Reaction, Adjustment Disorder. - (2) Did the condition exist or experience occur during military service?
 Yes.
-The Board's Medical Advisor found that the applicant was diagnosed in service with an Adjustment Disorder and PTSD.
-The VA has also service connected the applicant's PTSD.

-(3) Does the condition or experience excuse or mitigate the discharge?
-Partially.
-The Board's Medical Advisor applied liberal consideration and opined that the applicant was diagnosed in service with an Adjustment Disorder and PTSD.
-The VA has also service connected the applicant's PTSD.
-Given the nexus between PTSD, difficulty with authority, and avoidance, resisting apprehension and having decreased motivation for completing tasks are mitigated.
-However, there is no natural sequela between an Adjustment Disorder or PTSD and larceny since neither of these conditions interfere with the ability to distinguish between right and wrong and act in accordance with the right.

-(4) Does the condition or experience outweigh the discharge?
-No. After applying liberal consideration to the evidence, including the Board Medical Advisor's opine, the Board determined that the available evidence did not support a conclusion that the applicant's Adjustment Disorder and PTSD outweighed the medically unmitigated larceny offense.
+The Board's Medical Advisor found the applicant is 50 percent SC for PTSD and 40 percent SC for TBI. - (3) Does the condition or experience actually excuse or mitigate the discharge?
+No. The Board determined, based on the BMA's opine, that the applicant's behavioral health conditions do not mitigate the discharge.
+The applicant's offenses of endangering the welfare of minors, making a false official statement, conspiracy, and destruction of private property are not mitigated as the misconduct is not natural sequela of PTSD, Depression, or Acute Stress Disorder.
+These conditions did not render the applicant unable to differentiate between right and wrong and adhere to the right.
+Regarding Bipolar Disorder, the available information does not support that the applicant was experiencing a manic/hypomanic episode during the time of any of the misconduct and therefore the condition does not mitigate.
+Regarding the diagnosis of TBI, evidence suggests that at the time of the misconduct in 2009 and 2010 the residual effects of the applicant's TBI was not of a severity to impact judgement, behavior or cognition.
+The misconduct in 2006 is also not mitigated by the condition, as this misconduct occurred prior to the reported IED exposure associated with TBI diagnosis.
+The available evidence does not support that, at the time of separation, the applicant had a condition that was determined to make the applicant unfit for continued service. - (4) Does the condition or experience outweigh the discharge?
+No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Post Traumatic Stress Disorder, Traumatic Brain Injury, Bipolar Disorder, Acute Stress Reaction, and Adjustment Disorder outweighed the applicant's medically unmitigated offenses of endangering the welfare of a minor, making a false official statement, conspiracy, and destruction of property.